4d/docs/docs/API/OutGoingMessageClass.md

 ---

+The `4D.OutGoingMessage` class allows you to build messages to be returned by your application functions in response to [REST requests](../REST/REST_requests.md).
+If the response is of type `4D.OutGoingMessage`, the REST server does not return an object but the object instance of the OutgoingMessage class.

-The `4D.OutGoingMessage` class allows you to handle messages returned by your application in response to [`HTTP GET` requests] processed by functions declared using the [`onHttpGet`](../ORDA/ordaClasses.md#onhttpget-keyword) keyword.
-Such requests are used, for example, to implement features such as download file, generate and download picture as well as receiving any content type via a browser.
+Typically, this class can be used in shared functions declared with the keyword [`onHttpGet`](../ORDA/ordaClasses.md#onhttpget-keyword) and designed to handle HTTP GET requests.
+Such requests are used, for example, to implement features such as download file, generate and download picture as well as receiving any content-type via a browser.

 An instance of this class is built on 4D Server and sent to the browser by the [4D REST Server](../REST/gettingStarted.md).

-If the response is of type OutgoingMessage, the REST server does not return an object but the object instance of the OutgoingMessage class